The Past and Future of International Thinking (Sydney Ideas series), featuring Anne Orford, Glenda Sluga and Chris Reus-Smit, Sydney, July 2018

 This panel was held as part of The Thinker’s Guide to the 21st Century series on 2 August, 2017: sydney.edu.au/sydney_ideas/lectu…century_2017.shtml

 Anne Orford, Critical Thinking and Human Rights, Keynote Address, Lund, December 2016

 Anne Orford presented a keynote lecture on Critical Thinking and Human Rights at the launch of the Lund Human Rights Research Hub on 8 December 2016.
 The Hub, co-hosted by Lund University and the Raoul Wallenberg Institute, is one of Europe’s biggest research environments for human rights related issues.

-History, Politics, Law: Thinking Through the International Law, Opening Plenary, Anne Orford and Richard Tuck with Martti Koskenniemi, Cambridge, May 2016.
+History, Politics, Law: Thinking Through the International, Opening Plenary, featuring Anne Orford and Richard Tuck with Annabel Brett and Martti Koskenniemi, Cambridge, May 2016

 Opening Session, Conference on History, Politics, Law: Thinking Through the International, University of Cambridge, 16 May 2016.
 Speakers: Richard Tuck (Harvard), Historicising International Law, Internationalising the History of Political Thought; Anne Orford (Melbourne), Meaning and Understanding in International Law and Intellectual History.
 Introduction by Annabel Brett (Cambridge) & Martti Koskenniemi (Helsinki).

 Anne Orford, Mare Nostrum: International Law, Spatial Order, and the Mediterranean, CLSCG Annual Lecture, Queen Mary University of London, March 2016